Choupo-Moting: Email gaffe rules Bayern Munich star out of Cameroon squad | Goal.com

 Cameroon will be without Bayern Munich star Eric Choupo-Moting when they face Cape Verde and Rwanda in March’s Africa Cup of Nations qualifiers.

-The 32-year-old striker was among the names pencilled down for the fixtures by coach Toni Conceicao, however, an administrative error has left him out.
+The 32-year-old striker was among the names pencilled in for the fixtures by coach Toni Conceicao, however, an administrative error has cost him a place in the squad.

 According to German media outlet Bild, the former Paris Saint-Germain player never received any call-up as the Cameroonian Football Federation sent an invitation to the wrong email address.